 Georgetown’s historic pub has been a neighborhood fixture for 86 years and is still run by the Martin family—originally from Galway.
 Expect plenty of food and drink specials for St. Patrick’s Day, including potato-leek soup, lamb stew, Irish coffee (hot or iced) and a Guinness-Bailey’s ice cream float for dessert.

 The atmospheric inn is a great place to avoid green beer-chugging crowds and celebrate the holiday with family and friends.
 Patrons can sip Guinness at the bar, try dishes like Galway seafood stew, and catch live Irish music and dancing.
 If you’re looking for holiday inspiration, watch this Instagram video with co-owner Christy Hughes, as he reflects on nearly 50 years of spreading Irish cheer through Washington.

 2051 Wilson Blvd., Arlington

-Arlington’s Irish-owned pub is a great spot for a pint by the fire in cold weather and regularly shows European football (aka soccer) matches or has live music for entertainment.
-St. Patrick’s Day celebrations start early on Wednesday with a Guinness and oyster fest, and continue into the weekend with the Four Courts Four Miler on Saturday and party on Sunday that flows out to a heated tent.
+Arlington’s Irish-owned pub is a great spot for a pint by the fire in cold weather, and regularly shows European football (aka soccer) matches alongside a schedule of live music and entertainment.
+St. Patrick’s Day celebrations start early and end with a seven-band bang.

 The Limerick Pub